Event industry

 • Event types: Can you host an online or a hybrid event?
 Can you organise free events or events with reserved seating?

 • Marketing insight: Does it provide an overview of your sales channels?
-Does it help you to build your mailing list?
+Does it help you build your mailing list?
 Can it be integrated with your marketing tools?

-Our list of top ticket sites
+Our list of top ticketing platforms

 Eventbrite